San Francisco Drinking Water Quality

 Do I Need a Water Filter?

-San Francisco tap water meets all EPA standards and is safe to drink without additional filtration.
+San Francisco tap water meets all current EPA standards.
+No additional filtration is required based on available test data.
 For extra peace of mind, a basic carbon filter can improve taste.

 How Hard is San Francisco Water?